bryan100805/React_Task_Tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Extensions Used:

+ES7 React/Redux snippets

 ## Available Scripts

 In the project directory, you can run:

+### `npm init create-react-app react-task-tracker`

+Run this in the terminal.

+### `npm i react-icons`

+Download the React icons in the current local working directory.

 ### `npm start`